kubernetes/website/docs/user-guide/replication-controller/index.md

 ### Deployment (Recommended)

-[`Deployment`](/docs/user-guide/deployments/) is a higher level API object that updates Pods (and its underlying Replica Sets) in a similar fashion as `kubectl rolling-update`.
-Deployments are recommended if you want this rolling update functionality, because unlike `kubectl rolling-update`, they are declarative, server side, and have additional features.
+[`Deployment`](/docs/user-guide/deployments/) is a higher-level API object that updates its underlying Replica Sets and their Pods in a similar fashion as `kubectl rolling-update`.
+Deployments are recommended if you want this rolling update functionality, because unlike `kubectl rolling-update`, they are declarative, server-side, and have additional features.

 ### Bare Pods